buhrmi/buhrmi/README.md

 ### Do you like music?

-Come check out my [Open DJ Booth](https://www.opendjbooth.com) project.
+I'm currently rearranging my atoms to create the [Open DJ Booth](https://www.opendjbooth.com), a traveling DJ booth.

 ### Do you like open source stuff?